 Giving an Insulin Injection Into the Belly Using an Insulin Pen

-After you have put the insulin cartridge in the insulin pen, screw on a new needle.
+After you are sure the pen has insulin, screw on a new needle.

 Remove the outer cap from the needle.
 Keep this outer cap.
 You will use it later to safely dispose of the needle.

 Remove the inner cover from the needle.
 Be careful not to prick yourself.
-To keep the needle clean, set the insulin pen on a counter or put the outer cap back over the needle while you do the next step.
+Prime your insulin pen following the manufacturer's instructions.

-Clean the area of skin where you will give the injection.
-If you use alcohol to clean the skin, let it dry.
+If you use alcohol to clean the skin before you give the injection, let it dry.

 If you covered the needle with the outer cap, remove it now.
 Check to make sure that you have the right dose.
 Then, using the hand not holding the insulin pen, slightly pinch a fold of skin between your fingers and thumb.